-What happens after the exam?
+What happens after the procedure?

-The physician will talk with you about the initial results of your procedure and will prepare a full report for the healthcare provider who referred you for your procedure.
-You may have some cramping or bloating after the procedure which is normal.
-Your throat may feel sore for a short time.
+The physician will talk with you about the initial results of your procedure and will prepare a full report for the healthcare provider who referred you for the colonoscopy.
+You may have some cramping or bloating after the procedure which is normal and should disappear quickly by passing gas.
 Any tissue samples or polyps removed during the procedure will be sent to a lab for evaluation.
-It may take 5-7 working days for you to be notified of the results.
+It may take 5-7 working days for you to be notified of the results by mail or through the Patient Portal.